Category: Heath Way Prints

 Shimano derailleur gearing patent, blue on a white t-shirt.

-The patent design is now available as blue on white or (coming soon) white on blue or black in my Etsy shop.
+The patent design is now available as blue on white or white on blue or black in my RedBubble3 shop.

 Disraeli Gears